pweingardt/KSPMissionController/README.md

 ### How to accomplish a mission

-Open the mission window and select the mission you want to accomplish.
+Open the mission package browser window and select the mission package to browse the missions.
+A bigger window opens and you can browse through all missions in that mission package.
+Once you have decided to finish the selected mission, press "select mission" and the mission package browser disappears.
+The previously selected mission appears in the smaller window and you are able to finish the mission now.

 Before you launch the space craft, you should read the mission description and all mission goals.
 Just to be clear that you didn't forget something... because you will forget something.
 Then launch your space craft and accomplish the *first* mission goal.
 Most missions require you to finish the mission